 Reducing Water Consumption Outdoors

-Speaking of evaporation, cover your pool and/or hot tub anytime they’re not in use.
+Speaking of saving water: cover your pool and/or hot tub anytime they’re not in use.
 It’s surprising how much water evaporates from such large surfaces.
 Install a timer on your lawn sprinkler system and make sure your sprinklers are positioned properly so they’re watering only your lawn, not your driveway or the street.
 Also, make sure your outdoor water connections and hoses aren’t leaking.

 Choose grass seed that is appropriate to the climate where you live.
 If it’s an arid region, look for seed that is drought tolerant.
 If you live in the Desert Southwest, consider desert landscaping rather than a green lawn.